beatriznegreiros/flussdetrender/README.md

 # Detrender Tool - Python Solution to Detrend a river Digital Elevation Model (DEM)
++ I have made some changes here to test branching

 ## 1. About the Code
 ### - Purpose